AP-CSP-Assignments/unit-4-5-assignment/README.md

 ./output
 ```

+# Instructions
+Do the following in the file named `homework.cpp`

 ## Task 1
 Create a list (vector) of ints, doubles, and strings.
 Make sure each list has at least 5 elements in it.